Alondra Nelson: Personal life

 She was born in Bethesda, Maryland, in 1968, the daughter of Robert Nelson, a career member of the U.S. Navy and retired master chief petty officer, and Delores Nelson, a cryptographer and systems analyst for the U.S. Army and Department of Defense.
 The eldest of four siblings, she was raised in San Diego, California.
 Nelson has one sister, Andrea, and two brothers, Robert and Anthony.
-She attended the University of San Diego High School, a private coeducational Catholic college preparatory day school.
+She attended the University of San Diego High School, a private coeducational Catholic college-preparatory day school.

 Nelson is married to Garraud Etienne, a non-profit executive.
-She was previously married to Ben Williams, executive features editor at The Washington Post, and former digital editor at GQ and New York Magazine; she was subsequently romantically linked to legal scholar Randall Kennedy for several years.
+She was previously married to Ben Williams, executive features editor at The Washington Post, and former digital editor at GQ and New York Magazine.